19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (7) The childcare leave and extended childcare leave shall be in addition to —

-(a) the rest days, holidays, annual leave and sick leave to which an employee is entitled under sections 36, 88, 43 and 89, respectively, of the Employment Act; and
+(a) the rest days, holidays, annual leave and sick leave to which an employee is entitled under sections 36, 88, 88A and 89, respectively, of the Employment Act; and

+[Act 55 of 2018 wef 01/04/2019]

 (b) in the case of childcare leave, any unpaid infant care leave to which an employee may be entitled under section 12D.